Privatized Banking: High Cash Value and Long-Term Growth

 As we’ve discussed liquidity timeframes, you may be wondering, at what point do I have access to all of the money that I’ve paid into the policy?

-While this timeframe will vary from policy to policy, there are general expectations for a specially designed policy.
+While this timeframe will vary, there are general expectations for a specially designed life insurance policies.

 There are two break-even points I’d like to illustrate.